forestgrape/coronavirus/index.md

 ### Step by Step Lessening of Measures
 * Monitoring the personal of newly opened businesses can be an indication for a new/increased Sars-CoV-2 spread.
 Representative samples twice per week should do the job.
 * Workers and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
 Test can also be used to do sampling and monitoring.
 Early action is important in these settings.
 * All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
-The health care professionals should evaluate the model for good fit and instruct the usage.
+The health care professionals should evaluate the model for a good fit and instruct the usage.
 For self protection good fit is important.
-Surgical masks are not always optimal, since they are constructed for comfort and inside-to-out protection and not outside-in protection.
+Surgical masks are not always optimal since they are constructed for comfort and inside-to-out protection and not outside-in protection.
 The health care workers can also determine if self cleaning is an option: wash with a lot of soap or use heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming].

 <p id="data"> ---</p>